Satriaa11/001-fastapi-pattern/README.md

 - 🏗️ Clean architecture with hexagonal design
 - ⚡ FastAPI with Pydantic models
 - 🔐 JWT authentication for login/register
-- 📦 UV for virtual environment management
+- 📦 UV for dependency and environment management
 - 🗄️ SQLite database with SQLAlchemy
 - 🔄 Database migrations with Alembic